-In 2022, NRDP worked on the following wildlife enhancement projects in the Philipsburg West Landscape Area:
+In 2022, NRDP completed the following wildlife enhancement projects in the Philipsburg West Landscape Area:

 - DNRC North Fork Spring Creek: two steam crossings as well as 5,896 feet of fence were constructed on a DNRC parcel to protect the North Fork of Spring Creek and associated riparian habitat on approximately 50 acres.
 This project was completed in 2022.
-In 2023, NRDP plans on planting willows, aspen, and other vegetation along the bank to restore this riparian area. - Habitat Enhancement Project Development: The WRC, TU, and NRDP are working with landowners to identify opportunities for riparian fencing, spring developments, and grassland enhancement projects in this area.
+Monitoring in 2023 showed that riparian vegetation has benefited from a rest from grazing.
+Planting of willows and aspen was initially planned but may be unnecessary.
+Monitoring is ongoing. - Habitat Enhancement Project Development: In 2023 TU and NRDP began work with landowners to identify opportunities for riparian fencing, water gaps, beaver mimicry, and riparian enhancement projects in this area.